 Meet the Researcher

 Nelson O. O. Zounlome, M.S.Ed. is a first-generation college student, child of immigrants, and native of South Bend, IN.
-He is also an author, McNair Scholar, NASEM/Ford Foundation Fellow, Herman B. Wells Graduate Fellow, and counseling psychology Ph.D. candidate at Indiana University (IU).
+He is also a former McNair Scholar, Ford Foundation Fellow, Herman B. Wells Graduate Fellow, Counseling Psychologist, and Assistant Professor at the University of Kentucky.
 Nelson earned bachelor's degrees in Psychology & Sociology and a master's degree in Educational Psychology from IU.
 He studies academic persistence and mental wellness to promote holistic healing among Black, Indigenous, and People of Color (BIPOC).
 Nelson is also the founder of Liberate The Block Collective, LLC; an organization dedicated to helping BIPOC Communities liberate themselves and achieve their wildest dreams.

-You can learn more about Nelson’s work at https://www.nelsonzounlome.com/ and find information about his book, Letters to My Sisters & Brothers: Practical Advice to Successfully Navigate Academia as a Student of Color at https://www.letterstomysistersandbrothers.com/.
+You can learn more about Nelson's work on his website and find information about his book, Letters to My Sisters & Brothers: Practical Advice to Successfully Navigate Academia as a Student of Color.